NoeltHS/Test/staff-information/store-jobs.md

 **Note the following:**
 - A maximum of two staff members are allowed to assist at the help desk.
-- Staff members are not required to have security cuffs to work at the help desk.
+- Staff members are not required to own security cuffs to work at the help desk.

 ## Staff Tasks